domerin0/neural-sentiment/README.md

 After your model is trained you can run:

-`python sample.py text "Your text to sample here"`
+`$ python sample.py text "Your text to sample here"`

 It will return some number in the interval [0,1].
 This number corresponds to a positive (1), or a negative (0) score.